 All transactions shall be transparent and accurately recorded in accounting books.
-Suppliers shall disclose, as is, information on the status of labor/health and safety/environment practices, business activities, corporate governance, financial status and performance according to related laws and prevailing industry practices.
+Suppliers shall disclose, as is, information on the status of labor/health and safety/environment practices, business activities, corporate governance, financial status and performance according to related laws and prevailing industry practices and falsification of records or misrepresentation of conditions or practices are unacceptable.